 Which FM frequency should I use?

 87.5 is usually the best frequency to use in the UK, though 108 can work well too.
-We have an article about this here.
+We have an article about the best frequencies to use for FM transmitters here.

 Do Bluetooth FM transmitters play stereo or mono audio?